tosh-skyler/Unit-8-CurrentPortfolio/README.md

 This is a redesign of the original portfolio I created at the beginning of the University of Washington's Bootcamp.
 The purpose of the new portfolio is to show the growth I've had in the past couple of months.

+## Known Bugs

+* Font awesome won't link to the local file

 ## Design

 * Material Deisgn by Google